appacademy-prep-work/appacademy-prep-work.github.io/_includes/coding-test-1/coding-test-1.md

 ## What is the coding challenge?

-We will ask you to solve a short coding challenge composed of **four or five coding problems that measure basic programming knowledge**.
-The challenge is timed: **you will have up to 45 minutes to complete the challenge**.
+We will ask you to solve a short coding challenge composed of four or five coding problems that measure basic programming knowledge.
+The challenge is timed: you will have up to **45 minutes** to complete the challenge.

 ## How difficult is the challenge?

-**The coding challenge is meant to be accessible to everyone**.
+The coding challenge is meant to be accessible to everyone.
 Many of our applicants have never programmed before.
 Everyone should review these prepwork materials, which are intended to teach you the fundamental concepts of programming so that you can succeed on the